parsa-rangriz/parsa-rangriz.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi!
-I am Parsa Rangriz.
-A prospective PhD student in Mathematics with a BS in Physics and a minor in Mathematics at Sharif University of Technology in Iran.
-My research interests ceneter around probability, statistical physics, spin glasses, random graphs, and combinatorial optimization problems that combine these areas.
+My name is Parsa Rangriz.
+I am a prospective Ph.D. student with a B.Sc. at Sharif University of Technology with majoring in Physics and minoring in Mathematics.

+Research Interests:
+* High Dimensional Statistics
+* Statistical Physics
+* Random Graphs and Matrices
+* Spin Glass Theory
+* Combinatorial Optimization

 Check out my [CV](/cv) for more information.